Library locking with XLSForm

 choice_value_edit

-Edit a choice name
+Prevents editing a choice name (or XML value).

 choice_label_edit